MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 The benefits of using Enterprise App Management are the following:

 - **Streamlined app management**: You can save time and reduce complexity by streamlining the app management process.
 Discover and add apps directly from the Intune console.
-- **Stay current with updates**: You're able to keep apps up-to-date by easily creating apps for the new versions of products as the are available in the catalog.
+- **Stay current with updates**: You're able to keep apps up-to-date by easily creating apps for the new versions of products as they are available in the catalog.

 When you add an Enterprise App Catalog app, Intune prefills the following installation details: